LeaLGgit/Getting-and-Cleaning-Data/README.md

 ### Output files:
 * *README.md*: Shows information about what has been done and explains attached files
-* *CodeBook.xlsx*: detailed explanation of what has been done for purpose of reproducability
+* *CodeBook.xlsx*: Describes output Data, indicates possible values and units
 * *run_analysis.R*: stores the R script performing the task from the beginning to end
 * *FinalDataSet.csv*: stores the final dataset, for each subject (1-30) and activity (sitting, standing, lying, walking, walking upstairs, walking downstairs), the mean of the measurements are provided, the units are radians/ seconds.